iamlouk/lrucache/README.md

 This library can be embedded into your existing go applications and play the role *Memcached* or *Redis* might play for others.
-It is heavily inspired by [PHP Symfony's Cache Components](https://symfony.com/doc/current/components/cache/adapters/array_cache_adapter.html), having a similar API.
+It is inspired by [PHP Symfony's Cache Components](https://symfony.com/doc/current/components/cache/adapters/array_cache_adapter.html), having a similar API.
 This library can not be used for persistance, is not properly tested yet and a bit special in a few ways described below (Especially with regards to the memory usage/`size`).